 What's the impact of having a suspended license?

 Obviously, you can't drive with a suspended license.
 If you get caught driving with one, the state may impose a fine, extend the length of your license suspension or even send you to jail.
 And the penalties increase if you're a repeat offender.

-That said, in some cases you might be eligible for a "hardship license" that allows you to drive in some cases.
+That said, you might be eligible for a "hardship license" that allows you to drive in some cases.
 For example, you may be able to drive to work if you have no other way to get there.
 But there are limitations.
 You can't take your vacation road trip using your hardship license, for example.

 There's also the matter of ID.
 Often — but not always — you must surrender your driver's license, leaving you without photo identification unless you have a passport.
 You may be able to get an identification card from your municipality, and the court can instruct you on how and where to do that.

 With a license suspension, you can work your way back into the good graces of the law by paying a reinstatement fee and fulfilling other terms outlined by the court or the department of motor vehicles.

 And if your license is revoked, your driving privilege is usually permanently taken away and you can't legally drive in that state again.